 We strongly recommend the use of a travel diary to record the nature of the work-related activity undertaken and details of your expenses.
-We discuss the need for travel diaries further in the document "Work Related Expenses - some of the rules explained" available on our website.
+We discuss the need for travel diaries further in the document "Work Related Expenses - some of the rules explained".